 Governmental activities.
-Governmental activities increased the Village's net position by \$231,832, accounting for most of the total growth in the net position of the Village.
+Governmental activities increased the Village's net position by \$367,924, accounting for most of the total growth in the net position of the Village.
 The increase in net position was primarily the result of maintaining parking lot revenues, increased sales tax collections, and a concerted effort to control costs and manage expenditures.
 Management believes healthy investment in the Village will result in additional revenues.
 Increased efforts to maximize tax collections also contributed to the favorable net position.

 Business-type activities.
-Business-type activities decreased the Village's net position by \$64,002.
-This decrease is primarily a result of depreciation expense and unexpected repairs during the current fiscal year.
+Business-type activities decreased the Village's net position by \$31,593.
+This decrease is primarily a result of depreciation expense.